1. Automotive

 Anna, a ConsumerAffairs reviewer from Michigan, wrote, “For the past 8 months, I have only been able to drive my Buick for 2 weeks at a time without having serious issues.
 The engine light will come on and I get the following error messages: reduced engine power, max speed 32 mph, traction control off, service StabiliTrak.
 The first time this happened, I was on the interstate driving 75 mph!”

-As for the expected cost of repairs, RepairPal estimates that, on average, Buick vehicles incur just $608 in unplanned repairs and scheduled maintenance bills each year.
-That’s $44 below the industry average, which is impressive, considering Buick is marketed as an upscale brand.
+As for the expected cost of repairs, RepairPal data from 2019 estimates that, on average, Buick vehicles incur just $608 in unplanned repairs and scheduled maintenance bills each year, which when adjusted for inflation is around $831.
+That’s slightly below the industry average, which is impressive, considering Buick is marketed as an upscale brand.

 It also raises the question of why Buick Protection Plans are so expensive.
 The plans cost roughly $1,000 per year of coverage (that isn’t covered by the factory warranty), which is likely $400-plus more than the repairs they’re intended to cover.
 Factor in the $100 deductible, and you have to have some seriously bad luck with your Buick to make a Buick Protection Plan worth the cost.